BB90FR/WeatherApp/README.md

 # WeatherApp
-Weather App gives you the weather in real time in any given place on the planet, displayed on a map(coded with Express.js).
+WeatherApp gives you the weather in real time in any given place on the planet, displayed on a map(coded with Express.js).

 **Features:**